-- leave your account balance with TMRS to continue to earn interest, or
+- leave your account balance with TMRS, where it will continue to earn interest, or

-- withdraw (refund) your personal contributions and the interest credited to your account.
+- refund your personal contributions and the interest credited to your account.
 Your refund does not include any city matching funds.

-By law, you cannot borrow from your Member account; nor can you use it as collateral for a loan.
+By law, you cannot borrow from your Member account, or use it as collateral for a loan.